 - The two of you have reasonably good communication, some mutual respect, and trust, and you are willing to work on strengthening these, which requires a commitment by both parents.

-- You can minimize conflict by handling your own emotions outside of the home, without involving the children.
+- You can minimize conflict by handling your emotions outside the home without involving the children.

-- You and your spouse are able to make and keep agreements.
+- You and your spouse can make and keep agreements.

 Nesting During Divorce Probably Isn’t a Good Option If: